Adaptive Attribute and Structure Subspace Clustering Network: Experiments

 \subsubsection{Adaptive Graph Fusion}

 To deeply understand the proposed method, we conducted comprehensive ablation studies on five benchmark datasets.
-The experimental results are listed in Table \ref{tab: AS}, where the first row denotes the previous deep SE-based framework that only involves the learning of $\mathbf{C}_\emph{A}$, the second row denotes a variant of our model that only considers $\mathbf{C}_\emph{S}$ (i.e., $\mathbf{C}_\emph{F} = \mathbf{C}_\emph{S}$), the third row denotes using the equal weight fusion strategy (i.e., $\mathbf{C}_\emph{F} = 0.5 \ \mathbf{C}_\emph{A} + 0.5 \ \mathbf{C}_\emph{S}$), and the fourth row is our full model.
+The experimental results are listed in Table \ref{tab: AS}, where the first row \textbf{(I)} denotes a variant of our model that only considers the module with $\mathbf{C}_\emph{A}$ to conduct spectral clustering.
+The second row \textbf{(II)} denotes a variant of our model that exploits the dual self-expressiveness (SE)-based module to obtain $\mathbf{C}_\emph{S}$ to conduct spectral clustering.
+The third row \textbf{(III)} denotes a variant of our model that simply averages $\mathbf{C}_\emph{A}$ and $\mathbf{C}_\emph{S}$, (i.e., $0.5 \ \mathbf{C}_\emph{A} + 0.5 \ \mathbf{C}_\emph{S}$), instead of using the attention-based fusion module, to conduct spectral clustering.
+The fourth row is our full model, i.e., \textbf{Ours}.
 From Table \ref{tab: AS}, we have the following observations.